autocontracts/permissioned-blocks/whitepaper.md

 ```

 <p align="center">
-<b>A pure function</b> - A running balance of total and tax.
+<b>Solidity pure function</b> - A function that calculates the running balance of total and tax.
 The state information is total and tax.
 The input parameters are price, quantity and taxRate.
 </p>

 ## The Statechain